PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 - Establish a connection to both VM-Series Web UI via HTTPS
 - Establish a connection to both VM-Series CLI via SSH
+  - You can use Cloud Shell for the SSH session if it is blocked on your local machine

 > &#10067; Why don't you have to use SSH key pair to authenticate to these VM-Series?